Deuteronomy

 "Let each one do just as he has purposed in his heart; not grudgingly or under compulsion; for God loves a cheerful giver" (2 Corinthians 9:7).

 Think of this as your freewill offering.
-Many a time we are so focused on getting a car or house, that we will put off our regular giving until we obtain those things (which tends to never end).
+Many a time, we are so focused on getting a car or house that we will put off our regular giving until we obtain those things (which tends to never end).
 This is sin.
 We need to be a people noted by our giving.
-I have found it easier if I set a sum of money in an imaginary or real fund that I must spend every year whether it be for the poor, missionary, special gift, hospitality, etc. In other words, I am looking for an opportunity to give.
+I have found it easier to set aside a sum of money in an imaginary or real fund that I must spend every year, whether for the poor, a missionary, a special gift, hospitality, etc. In other words, I am looking for an opportunity to give.

 Children should learn to give from what they receive.
 Everyone on earth should give to the Lord.
 They have all received of the Lord and we should give back to Him in order to reflect His glory.